Last updated on October 31, 2025

 Best Rare Cards to Proxy

-If you’re proxying for Commander, the first cards that come to mind are the original dual lands like Volcanic Island, Underground Sea, and Taiga.
+If you proxy in Commander, the first cards that come to mind are the original dual lands like Volcanic Island, Underground Sea, and Taiga.
 They’re among the best fixing lands in the game since you can fetch them, and the only real downside is their vulnerability to Blood Moon type effects.
+The Tabernacle at Pendrell Vale is another pricy card from the Reserved List that is expensive and legal as a Commander Game-Changer.

 Why Are Rare Cards Graded?